thisischuck/pcc_GoLife/README.md

   -> c# Tasks\
   -> Compute Shaders

- "

 ## Abstract
 Game of Life implemented in Unity3d.
-It contains 2 types of examples exploring threads and compute shaders.
+It contains 2 types of examples exploring threads and compute shaders.\
 For a school report about performance.